wp-plugins/ultimate-blogroll/readme.txt

 === Plugin Name ===
 Contributors: jensg
 Donate link: http://ultimateblogroll.gheerardyn.be
-Tags: blogroll, links, link, linkpartner, exchange, repricoral, backlink, partner, manage, counter, admin, seo, google, widget, plugin, sidebar, receive Links, exchange links
+Tags: blogroll, links, link, link manager, manager, linkpartner, exchange, repricoral, backlink, partner, manage, counter, admin, seo, receive Links, exchange links
-Requires at least: 3.0.1
+Requires at least: 3.5
-Tested up to: 3.3.2
+Tested up to: 3.5
-Stable tag: 2.3
+Stable tag: 2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enable your visitors to submit a linktrade.
-Your visitors can add their own website and you can keep track of the in- and outlinks.
+Enable your visitors to submit a linktrade and keep track of the in and outlinks.
+It is the ultimate link manager available.

 == Description ==